edgelesssys/contrast/docs/docs/architecture/components/runtime.md

 This pod-VM image isn't specific to any pod workload.
 Instead, container images are mounted at runtime.

+### Initdata processor

+After completing the boot process, the pod-VM runs the initdata processor.
+This program verifies the initdata document that was annotated to the pod and provisioned by the runtime.
+If the initdata document matches expectations, the initdata processor writes the [policy](policies.md) to an in-memory filesystem.
+The Kata agent is started only after the initdata processor finished.

 ### Contrast image puller

 In addition to the kata agent, every pod-VM also starts Contrast's image puller.